Override-6/Linkit/README.md

 No objectives are scheduled in order to exit the beta phase.

 ## The API
 The API is a bag of features and definitions of performance an implementation must support.
-Some features are pre-implemented and handled by the api, such as the [extension](TODO), the [event handling system](TODO) or the [Packet handling](TODO) or [Task scheduling](TODO) which are partially implemented.
+Some features are pre-implemented and handled by the api, such as the [extension](TODO), the [event handling system](TODO) or the [Packet handling](TODO) and [Task scheduling](TODO) which are partially implemented.
 All of those features are accessible from the Relay interface.

 TODO continue this part

 ##The Client
-The Client, or RelayPoint, is one implementation of the Relay interface, that can connect to any server implementation.
+The Client, or RelayPoint, is one implementation of the Relay interface, which can connect to any server implementation.
 In order to instantiate a RelayPoint, you need a RelayPointConfiguration.
-The different option explications of a RelayPointConfiguration can be find in the RelayPoint READ%E, but here, we will focus on how to create a default RelayPoint by using its builder :
+The different option explications of a RelayPointConfiguration can be find in the [RelayPoint README](https://github.com/Override-6/LinKit/tree/master/RelayPoint), but here, we will focus on how to create a default RelayPoint by using its builder :

 ```scala
 val relayPoint: RelayPoint = new RelayPointBuilder {